masteringmodernpayments/book/background_worker.md

 ## Next

 Running payments through a background worker makes it easy to scale your applcation as well as insulates you from failures or slowdowns at any point between your customer and Stripe's servers.
+In the next chapter we're going to talk about Stripe's subscription features and how to make the most out of them.